-- Completed Heritage Arts e-Record presented in a sturdy binder/notebook. - B. Include the following information on the Heritage Arts page: - 1.
-Brief history report about the specific craft you selected: - a.
+- Completed Heritage Arts e-Record presented in a sturdy binder/notebook. - B. Include the following information on the Heritage Arts page: - Brief history report about the specific craft you selected: - a.
 Where did it begin? - b.
 How did it start? - c.
 Why was it started? - d.
 Historical information of your specific quilt block if applicable. - List references used: - a.
 Juniors (8-10) one or two references - b.
 Intermediates (11-13) two or three references - c.
 Seniors (14 & older) three or more references - 3.
-Include the stitches per inch on your item. - If a pattern was used, secure a copy of the pattern to the e-Record. - C. One finished item illustrating what was learned.
-Items should include one of the following: - 1.
-Quilt (lap size or larger) - Three coordinated pieces, such as a table runner and two placemats or a bed runner and two pillows. - D. Exhibit item must be quilted hand or machine ONLY. - E. A separate binding should be used. - F. Two or more of the following required techniques are allowed: - Y-seams - 2.
+Include the stitches per inch on your item. - 4.
+List the skills (at least three) that you have learned and used in your quilt. - 5.
+If a pattern was used, secure a copy of the pattern to the e-Record. - C. One finished item illustrating what was learned.
+Items should include one of the following: - Quilt (lap size or larger) - 2.
+Three coordinated pieces, such as a table runner and two placemats or a bed runner and two pillows. - D. Exhibit item must be guilted hand or machine ONLY. - E. A separate binding should be used. - F. Two or more of the following required techniques are allowed: - 1.
+Y-seams - 2.
 Curved piecing - 3.
 Free-motion quilting on standard sewing machine - 4.
-Use of ruler-work for quilting on standard machine - Foundation or paper piecing - 6.
-Appliques, with stitched designs - G. No tied quilts or long-arm machine quilting. - H. Fabric selection allowed: - 1.
-Yardage
+Use of ruler-work for quilting on standard machine - 5.
+Foundation or paper piecing - 6.
+Appliques, with stitched designs - G. No tied guilts or long-arm machine guilting. - H. Fabric selection allowed: - 1.
+Yardage - 2.
+Only applique pre-cuts allowed